-Light Wells & the Floors they Rise There are no light wells in this premises.
+ř - Light Wells & the Floors they Rise There are no light wells in this premises.
 Through Atria & the Floors they No atria have been created/included within this premises.
-Rise Through Passenger and There is one personner lift at this promises and conves the following floors: Disabled Access There is one passenger lift at this premises and serves the following floors; Platform Lifts (DAPL) All floors.
-Lifts for Fire Fighter's There is one fire fighting lift at the premises located at; Use Central core.
+Rise Through no atha have been created/included within this premises.
+Passenger and There is one personner lift at this promises and convex level 6 to lever Disabled Access There is one passenger lift at this premises and serves level 6 to lower Platform Lifts (DAPL) ground.
+Lifts for Fire Fighter's Jantzen House passenger lift is also a fire fighting lift.
+This provide access to Use lobby areas between the two buildings.
 Evacuation Aids There are no evacuation aids installed within the premises.
-Mains Electrical The mains electrical incomer is enclosed in 30 minute fire resisting Incomer construction.
-Electrical Distribution The EDB is not located in the means of escape.
-Boards (EDB) location supported by an electrical installation condition report/certificate.
-(EICR) Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction.
-Boards (EDB) Heating/Cooling Plant There is no communal heating in this premises.
-Heating/Cooling Plant Natarriashia Protection Not applicable.
-Gas Mains and Meters None visible to the common parts at the time of assessment.
-Storage of Heating & Fuels are not stored on site.
-Generator Fuel Oil Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.
+Mains Electrical le anglessed in 20 minute fire registing construction Incomer Is enclosed in 30 minute fire resisting construction.
+Electrical Distribution The EDD is not leasted in the means of essence Boards (EDB) location The EDB is not located in the means of escape.
+Protection Offered to Electrical Distribution Are separated from the means of escape by fire resisting construction.
+Boards (EDB) Heating/Cooling Plant Gas fired central boilers via radiators.
+Heating/Cooling Plant le anglessed in suitable ED construction Protection Is enclosed in suitable FR construction.
+Gas Mains and Meters Is enclosed in 30 minute fire resisting construction.
+Storage of Heating & Evels and advantation aits Generator Fuel Oil Fuels are not stored on site.
+Alternative Power There appears to be an alternative power supply for the smoke control and Supplies Lift.